🔥Best Indian restaurants in London🔥

 Quilon

 Another star of the capital’s Indian food scene.
-Chef Sriram Aylur shows consistency is forte as the food is vibrant and delicate with a home-style to it.
-Standout dishes include their signature fish curry with tender halibut and a creamy-with-a-kick coconut and chilli sauce, as well as the perfectly spiced Mangalorean chicken.
+Chef Sriram Aylur shows consistency is his forte as the food is vibrant and delicate with a homely style to it.
+Standout dishes include a signature fish curry with tender halibut and a creamy-with-a-kick coconut and chilli sauce, as well as the perfectly spiced Mangalorean chicken.

 41 Buckingham Gate, SW1E 6AF, quilon.co.uk